 The Statement of Net Position and Statement of Activities provide information about the activities of the whole Corporation and present a longer-term view of those assets.
-The Statement of Activities shows changes to net position of the Corporation.
+The Statement of Activities shows the change to net position of the Corporation.
 Fund financial statements tell how services were financed in the short-term as well as what dollars remain for future spending.

-Component Unit of Clark County MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2014 (Unaudited)
+Component Unit of Clark County Management's Discussion and Analysis December 31, 2018 (Unaudited)